 Notice what’s gone: AFTRA’s old “open admissions” policy.
 Unlike SAG, the TV-centric AFTRA was an open union.
 Anyone could join just by paying a fee, and when the unions merged, everyone in SAG or AFTRA, no matter how he or she had gotten in, automatically became a member of SAG-AFTRA.

 But before you despair that you missed an easy backdoor into the new union, consider this: Not everyone who can join should.
-For some—maybe for you—it might be too early because you’re not just snagging a card, you’re signing on to a set of rules.
+For some—maybe you—it might be too early to join, because you’re not just snagging a card, you’re signing on to a set of rules.
 Among them are Global Rule One (formerly a SAG rule) and the “No Contract/No Work” rule (derived from AFTRA).
-The two are a bit different, but the bottom line is this: Once you’re a member, you can’t work nonunion gigs anymore.
+They're a bit different, but the bottom line is this: Once you’re a member, you can’t work nonunion gigs anymore.

 That means nonunion movies, TV shows, commercials, internet projects, student films, and even industrials are off-limits starting the moment you join.
 And it’s called Global Rule One for a reason: Even if a show is shooting in Canada or overseas, you generally aren’t allowed to accept the gig if it’s nonunion.

-That’s OK, you might think, because if I join SAG-AFTRA today, I’ll land an agent by tomorrow and be booking jobs the day after.
+That’s OK, you might think, because if I join SAG-AFTRA today, I’ll land an agent tomorrow and be booking jobs the day after that.

 Translation: Ask your acting teachers, friends, mentors, and coaches for advice.
 Then consider your options carefully.

 In some situations, though, you may have to join the union.
-If you work a union job and become SAG-AFTRA eligible, 30 days later you automatically become SAG-AFTRA Must-Pay.
+If you work a union job and become SAG-AFTRA–eligible, you automatically become SAG-AFTRA Must-Pay in 30 days.
 That means that before you work a second union job, you’ll have to join.
 Producers are required to verify your status by checking with the union, a process that SAG rather quaintly called Station 12.
-Must-Pay applies in California, New York, and many other states but not in “right to work states” such as North Carolina, Florida, Louisiana, Texas, and other, mostly Republican states.
+Must-Pay applies in California, New York, and many other states, but not in “right to work” states such as North Carolina, Florida, Louisiana, Texas, and other, mostly Republican states.

-Once you’re in, you'll be part of a new union that is more than 80 years old and fights for wages, working conditions, residuals, and pension-and-health benefits for its members.
+Once you’re in, you'll be part of a union that is more than 80 years old and fights for wages, working conditions, residuals, and pension and health benefits for its members.
 Be proud of that SAG-AFTRA card—you worked for it!